Working with Tags

 #Managing tags

-When you first connect WP Fusion to your CRM, it will load a list of available tags, and these will be available for select in any of the Select Tag(s) dropdown boxes.
+When you first connect WP Fusion to your CRM, it will load a list of available tags, and these will be available to select in any of the Select Tag(s) dropdown boxes.

 WP Fusion lets you apply tags in your CRM based on events in WordPress— in this case a LearnDash course enrollment.